TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/EventDispatcher/Index.rst

 are usually associated to :php:`Event` objects by the fully-qualified class name of the event to be listened on.
 It is the task of the listener provider to provide configuration mechanisms to represent this relationship.

+If multiple event listeners for a specific event are registered, their order can be configured or an existing event listener can also be overridden with a different one.

+The :guilabel:`System > Configuration > Event Listeners (PSR-14)` backend module (requires
+the system extension :doc:`lowlevel <ext_lowlevel:Index>`) reveals an overview of all registered event listeners, see :ref:`EventDebugging`.

 Advantages of the event dispatcher over hooks